-1. Comply with Land Disturbance Act;
+1. Compliance with Land Disturbance Act;

 2. One (1) stakeholder meeting;

 3. One (1) weekend workshop;

 4. Continuous education;

 5. One (1) brochure mailed;

 6. Septic tank surveys by County Health Department;

 7. Illicit discharge detection and elimination program (inspect 30 outfalls per year);

 8. Implement municipal separate storm sewer systems (MS4) ordinance; and

 9. Conduct long-term chemical water quality monitoring in local streams.

-A. Newly Implemented BMPs
+Newly Implemented BMPs

-There were no newly implemented BMPs scheduled for 2018.
+There were no newly implemented BMPs or activities scheduled for 2019.

-B. Continuous BMPs
+Continuous BMPs

-The City completed all of the approved long-term monitoring activities for calendar year 2018.
-They also continued implementing the following annual BMPs established during previous years.
+The City completed all of the approved long-term monitoring activities for calendar year 2019.
+They also continued implementing the following annual activities/BMPs established during previous years.

-1. Comply with Land Disturbance Act - In 2011, the City became an Issuing Agent for Land Disturbance Act.
+1. Compliance with Land Disturbance Act - In 2011, the City became an Issuing Agent under the Land Disturbance Act.
 The City now issues the land disturbance permits for eligible construction activities and performs routine inspection and enforcement actions.
 The application for this permit is on the City's website.
+The City is a Local Issuing Authority (LIA) and attends monthly meetings with Georgia Soil Water Conservation Commission to report on land disturbance activities and enforcement of BMP's.
 2. One (1) stakeholder meeting - The City conducts stakeholder meetings for every significant development project for developers, City Council, and concerned citizens.
-The City staff also routinely meet with stakeholders as part of the land disturbance permit process.
-3. One (1) brochure mailed - Stormwater informational notices or tips are periodically placed on and sent to all citizens with City utilities.
+The City staff also routinely meets with stakeholders as part of the land disturbance permit process.
+The City requires pre-construction meeting prior to issuance of LDP.
+The pre-construction meeting includes a review of the soil erosion and sedimentation control plan, street cross sections and profiles, construction specifications, procedures for inspections and testing, stormwater drainage and detention facilities, water/sewer service, and any other matters concerning the development.
+The applicant provides a list of names, telephone numbers, addresses and business license numbers of all contractors and subcontractors employed on a job.
+3. One (1) brochure mailed - Stormwater informational notices or tips are periodically placed on brochures and sent to all citizens with City utilities.
+Additionally, stormwater notices and tips can be found within City issued newsletters and the City's Facebook posts at various times throughout the year.

 4. Septic tank surveys by County Health Department - Septic tank surveys are routinely conducted by the Henry County Health Department.
-As such, any resident septic tank within the City limits that fails inspection is required by City ordinance to connect to the City sewer system.
-Furthermore, the City requires all new development to connect to the City sewer system.
-5. Illicit discharge detection and elimination (IDDE) program - The City routinely inspects 30 outfalls each year in accordance with their active IDDE program procedures.
+As such, any septic tank within the City limits that fails inspection is required by City ordinance to connect to the City sewer system.
+Furthermore, the City requires all new development, within a two-mile radius of gravity sewer, to connect to the City sewer system.
+5. Illicit discharge detection and elimination (IDDD) program - The City routinely inspects 30 outfalls each year in accordance with their active IDDE program procedures.
 Copies of the screening form are located in the City Utility's Department files.
-6. Implement municipal separate storm sewer systems (MS4) ordinance - The City operates a MS4 program under state general NPDES Stormwater Permit No. GAG610000.
+The outfall inspections for 2019 were performed in conjunction with the City's 2019 MS4 Annual monitoring and report requirements performed by Whitley Engineering.
+6. Implement municipal separate storm sewer systems (MS4) ordinance-The City operates a MS4 program under state general NPDES Stormwater Permit No. GAG610000.
 In compliance with permit requirements, annual BMP reports are submitted to GAEPD in February of each year for the previous calendar year activities.
+The City's 2019 MS4 Annual monitoring and report was performed by Whitley Engineering.
 7. Conduct long-term chemical water quality monitoring in local streams - Long-term water quality monitoring was conducted in local stream basins and are discussed in the following sections.
+This testing is completed in-house by the City's WWTP operator.

-C. BMPs Supporting Other Programs
+BMPs Supporting Other Programs